Student's everyday life and wellbeing - Intro - Taideyliopiston uudelle opiskelijalle

 The Finnish Student Health Service (FSHS) provides general, mental and oral health care services for students of universities and other institutions of higher education.
 The FSHS services are available to all degree students of Finnish universities.

-Once you have paid your Student Union membership fee you become entitled to using all services of the FSHS.
+Once you have paid the FSHS health care fee to Kela, you become entitled to using all services of the FSHS.
+More information on the Kela's webpage.
 In addition to examinations and treatment, the FSHS does different kinds of work to promote student health.
 The FSHS guides and instructs students on how to take care of their health, prevent illnesses, and how their own choices and ways of living affect their state of health.

 More information on assessment of treatment needs and making an appointment can be found on the FSHS website.